Seminar: Applied Labor Economics

 BSc in Economics or similar

-Exam date: December 20 at 10.00 (am) - latest uploading of Seminar paper to the Digital Exam portal for assessment.
+• Exam date: June 1 at 10.00 (am) - latest uploading of seminar paper to the Digital Exam portal for assessment.

 All information regarding the seminar is communicated through Absalon including venue.
 So it is very important that you by yourself logon to Absalon and read the information already when you are registered at the seminar.